 This slight tweak has freed up De Jong, allowing him to express his talents to the full.
-He can engage in the first phase of build-up with intelligent passing and positional play, while also having license to dribble into the attack from deep, knowing that a second pivot will be there to cover for him (usually Lasse Schone).
-Van de Beek, meanwhile, can make use of his clever movement to find space in the final third and act as the free man between the lines.
-The adjustment is also symbolic of Ten Hag’s overall adaptability as a coach.
+He can engage in the first phase of build-up with intelligent passing and positional play, while also having licence to dribble into the attack from deep, knowing that a second pivot will be there to cover for him (usually Lasse Schone).
+Van de Beek, meanwhile, can make use of his clever movement in the final third and act as the free man between the lines.

 Another way in which Ajax look to create space to progress down the outside involves the use of ‘bounce-passes’.
 An attacking player will sometimes drop off the front to provide a passing option for the players in build-up.
 His initial movement is likely to draw a defender out of the last line, but more importantly, his receiving of possession should invite increased pressure centrally.
 This opens up the wide channels to allow for the play to progress.